Pagan studies: Historical

 Among the first scholars to study contemporary paganism from a historical perspective was the American Wiccan Aidan Kelly, who had been a founding member of the New Reformed Orthodox Order of the Golden Dawn and the Covenant of the Goddess during the 1970s.
 Having attained several academic qualifications, including in the field of religious studies, in the 1970s he began a study of the religious texts of Gardnerian Wicca, in order to establish a historical chronology for the tradition.
 The results of his study would only be published in 1991, as Crafting the Art of Magic.
 This would later be rewritten and republished in 2007 as Inventing Witchcraft.

-The prominent English historian Ronald Hutton of the University of Bristol later devoted the latter part of his book The Pagan Religions of the Ancient British Isles (1991) to an examination of the contemporary pagan religions that took these pre-Christian religions as a core influence.
+The prominent English historian Ronald Hutton of the University of Bristol later devoted part of his book The Pagan Religions of the Ancient British Isles (1991) to an examination of the contemporary pagan religions that took these pre-Christian religions as a core influence.
 He followed this with several studies of British folk customs, but in 1999 returned to the field of Pagan studies when he published The Triumph of the Moon: A History of Modern Pagan Witchcraft, the first academic study of Wiccan history.